30-na/Measles_Outbreak_Risk/README.md

 Four vaccination scenarios are analyzed:

 - **Scenario 0 (Baseline)**: Uses the observed district-level K–12 MMR vaccination coverage.
+- **Scenario 1 (Continued Decline)**: Recent kindergarten coverage trend is extrapolated forward 5 years if declining.
-- **Scenario 1**: Kindergarten MMR vaccination coverage remains constant at the 2024–2025 level over the next five years.
+- **Scenario 2 (Constant Uptake)**: Kindergarten MMR vaccination coverage remains constant at the 2024–2025 level over the next five years.
-- **Scenario 2**: Any decline in kindergarten MMR coverage between 2020 and 2024 is reversed over the next five years.
+- **Scenario 3 (Trend Reversal)**: Any decline in kindergarten MMR coverage between 2020 and 2024 is reversed over the next five years.
-- **Scenario 3**: Kindergarten MMR vaccination coverage is increased to at least 95% over the next five years.
+- **Scenario 4 (Kindergarten ≥95%**: Kindergarten MMR vaccination coverage is increased to at least 95% over the next five years.
-- **Scenario 4**: All districts achieve and maintain at least 95% MMR vaccination coverage across K–12.
+- **Scenario 5 (District ≥95%)**: All districts achieve and maintain at least 95% MMR vaccination coverage across K–12.

 These strategies are implemented in `02_calculate_infection_proportion_and_plots.r`.